 You may have noticed the rise of UX conferences throughout South East Asia recently.
 There is an exciting mix of big names and local talent presenting at UX Indonesia, UX Philippines, UX Hong Kong and UX Singapore this month.

-Ever since I lived in Tokyo in the early 2000s, the Asian web design aesthetic has been comprised of jarring colours and high information density.
+Since the early 2000s, the Asian web design aesthetic has been comprised of jarring colours and high information density.
 Of course, not all companies subscribe to this idea—consider this site from Bic Camera, a large electronics chain store in Japan:

 And compare it to Toshiba’s site, which is much simpler, responsive and clearly had thought put into the IA, the imagery and calls to action: